-The Bruce R. Watkins Cultural Heritage Center is a living museum that pays tribute to the legacy of Kansas City’s early African-American pioneers.
-The center exemplifies the cultural, artistic and history of the African American experience.
-Bruce R. Watkins was a politcial and social activist who saw a need to recognize the many contributions African-Americans have made to develop Kansas City.
+The Bruce R. Watkins Cultural Heritage Center is a living museum that pays tribute to the legacy of Kansas City’s early African American pioneers.
+The center exemplifies the culture, art, and history of the African American experience.
+Bruce R. Watkins was a political and social activist who saw a need to recognize the many contributions African Americans have made to develop Kansas City.

 Kansas City is known as the “City of Fountains.”
 Travel throughout the city and you’ll discover hundreds of picturesque fountains.
 Among the many fountain favorites is the J.C.
 Nichols Memorial Fountain on the Country Club Plaza.
 Sculpted by France’s Henri Greber in 1910, the fountain’s mounted figures were originally planned for a Long Island estate.
 And Crown Center boasts a series of skyward-shooting water columns that children run among during spring and summer days.